barbsjean/Steam_data_analysis/README.md

 * Python - imported all csv's directly into a Python Jupyter notebook for viewing
 * Tableau - what I used to create my presentation and dashboards of my data

-From the data I pulled there was over 70,000 active games, a total of over 80,000 developers and publishers tied to those games, and over 125 reviews submitted by Steam players.

 ### Why did I decide on this kind of data?

 Simply put, I love to video game!
 It's one of my main hobbies and a way for me to unwind, recharge and relax.
 Another reason was to some behind-the-scenes data that helps make up the platform.
 I also thought it may be useful to a developer or publisher as a way for them to see the truth in their games behind the data.